-Outpatient observation cost-sharing is explained in Outpatient Hospital Observation.

-Inpatient services in a psychiatric hospital

-Covered services include mental health care services that require a hospital stay.

-There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to Mental Health services provided in a psychiatric unit of a general hospital.

-- days 1-5: \$185 copay per day - days 6-90: \$0 copay per day - days 91-150: \$0 copay per each "lifetime reserve day" after day 90 for each benefit period (up to 60 days over your lifetime) - Each day after lifetime reserve days: All Costs

-Medicare hospital benefit periods apply.
+What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital You pay the 2023 Original Covered services include mental health care services that require Medicare cost-sharing amounts. a hospital stay.
+There is a 190-day lifetime limit for inpatient services in a • \$1,600 deductible psychiatric hospital.
+The 190-day limit does not apply to Mental • days 1-60: \$0 copayment Health services provided in a psychiatric unit of a general • days 61-90: \$400 hospital. copayment / day • days 91+: \$800 copayment / "lifetime reserve day" after day 90 for each benefit period (up to 60 days over your lifetime) Medicare hospital benefit periods apply.
 A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
 The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
 Cost shares are applied starting on the first day of admission and do not include the day of discharge.
 You pay these amounts until you reach the out-of-pocket maximum.
+Prior authorization is required.

-What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay When your stay is no If you have exhausted your inpatient benefits or if the inpatient longer covered, these stay is not reasonable and necessary, we will not cover your services will be covered as inpatient stay.
-However, in some cases, we will cover certain described in the following services you receive while you are in the hospital or the skilled sections: nursing facility (SNF).
-Covered services include, but are not limited to: Please refer to Physician services Physician/Practitioner Services, Including Doctor's Office Visits in this document Diagnostic tests (like lab tests) Please refer to Outpatient X-ray, radium, and isotope therapy including technician Diagnostic Tests and materials and services Therapeutic Services and Surgical dressings Supplies in this document.
-Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that Please refer to Prosthetic replace all or part of an internal body organ (including Devices and Related contiguous tissue), or all or part of the function of a Supplies in this document. permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer to Outpatient Physical therapy, speech therapy, and occupational therapy Rehabilitation Services in this document.
+What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay When your stay is no longer If you have exhausted your inpatient benefits or if the inpatient covered, these services will stay is not reasonable and necessary, we will not cover your be covered as described in inpatient stay.
+However, in some cases, we will cover certain the following sections: services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not Please refer to limited to: Physician/Practitioner Physician services Services, Including Doctor's Office Visits in this document.
+Please refer to Outpatient Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician Diagnostic Tests and Therapeutic Services and materials and services Supplies in this document Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that Please refer to Prosthetic replace all or part of an internal body organ (including Devices and Related contiguous tissue), or all or part of the function of a Supplies in this document. permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer to Outpatient Physical therapy, speech therapy, and occupational therapy Rehabilitation Services in this document